Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 This will install a number of additional tools, and create a `bower_components`directory in the root of your working tree, containing all the Origami modules you've listed in your `bower.json` file.

-If bower fails it might be because your network is blocking the git protocol, Fix it with the [snippet provided](https://github.com/Financial-Times/origami-build-tools/blob/master/TROUBLESHOOT.md#error-fatal-unable-to-connect-to-githubcom).
+If bower fails it might be because your network is blocking the git protocol, fix it with the [snippet provided](https://github.com/Financial-Times/origami-build-tools/blob/master/TROUBLESHOOT.md#error-fatal-unable-to-connect-to-githubcom).

 It will also create a `node_modules` directory in the root of your working tree, containing [origami-build-tools](https://github.com/Financial-Times/origami-build-tools) and [gulp](http://gulpjs.com), which is all you need to run the build process.